pollfish/android-admob-adapter/README.md

 AdMob Mediation Adapter for Android apps looking to load and show Rewarded Surveys from Pollfish in the same waterfall with other Rewarded Ads.

+> **Note:** A detailed step by step guide is provided on how to integrate can be found [here](https://github.com/pollfish/docs/edit/master/android-admob-adapter.md)

 ### Step 1: Add Pollfish AdMob Adapter to your project

 Import Pollfish AdMob adater **.AAR** file to your project libraries